irendon1993/rspec_testing/Chapter_2/Notes/Writing_And_Running_Specs.md

 `context` is a method that groups a set of examples and their setup code together with a common description.

 `context` is an alias for `describe` and can be used interchangeably, but `context` is typically used for phases that modify the object we're testing.

+### Identifying Slow Examples

+RSpec's runner can help understand where the biggest bottlenecks are in your suite.

+We can ask RSpec to list the top time-wasters by passing the `--profile` option along with the number of offenders we'd like to see: `rspec --profile 2`